Enhancing optical lattice clock coherence times with erasure conversion: Coherence and Allan deviation at all trap depths

 \section{Coherence and Allan deviation at all trap depths}

 In this section, we present the results of coherence and clock stability as functions of clock interrogation time in Fig.\ref{Fig_8}, measured at the trap depths described in the main text.
 The simulated coherence decay and calculated stability curves are also presented.
+The stability plot for the Ramsey sequence, shown in Fig.\ref{Fig_8} (a), includes an idealized modeled stability (dashed curve) accounting for the simulated coherence and number of atoms calculated based on Eq.\ref{appendix numerical simulation adev}.
+In the spin echo sequence plot, shown in Fig.\ref{Fig_8} (b), we included a modeled stability (solid curves) that accounts for the relative accumulated phase between the two ensembles, as discussed in Appendix \ref{Appendix: Numerical simulation}.